statechannels/statechannels/packages/wallet/notes/indirect-funding-proposal.md

     Note over wltA, wltB: channels.X in WAIT_FOR_FUNDING
 ```
-After this the engine state updates as follows:
+After this the wallet state updates as follows:
 ```json
 {
   channels: { X: { channelId: X, state: WAIT_FOR_FUNDING, strategy: 'indirect', ... } },